If you’re a fan of apple cider, you’re going to love this coffee cake!

 Unfortunately, you will need a hand mixer or stand mixer for this cake.
 Otherwise, it will be quite difficult to cream the butter and sugar.

 A metal 8-inch by 8-inch square baking pan works best here.
-I swear by this USA Pan (not sponsored, just love it!).
-I haven’t tried this recipe with a glass baking pan, but I would recommend lowering the temperature to 325°F / 163°C and checking the cake after 20 minutes.
+I haven't tried this recipe with a glass baking pan, but I would recommend lowering the temperature to 325°F / 163°C and checking the cake after 20 minutes.

 For even more cozy recipes, be sure to subscribe to my newsletter.